Community Safety and Well-being Plan

 Seniors Active Living Centre Funding (Ongoing)

 One of the goals of the Seniors Support Action Team was to advocate for sustainable funding for the Seniors Active Living Centre programming delivered by Community Care for Seniors.
-The Municipal Council has committed funding for this program through to the end of this term of Council.
+Council has committed funding for this program through to the end of this term.
 This program supports active living and social inclusion for seniors in Prince Edward County.

 Poverty Reduction Action Team

-The Poverty Reduction Action Team is working toward a community-wide poverty reduction strategy for Prince Edward County.
-This strategic approach will aim to reduce or eliminate poverty in the area using an Asset Based Community Development approach.
-Community engagement will begin in late 2024 to build support for a local poverty-reduction movement, leading to the development of a plan of action in 2025.
+The Poverty Reduction Action Team has developed a Poverty Reduction Steering Committee to work toward a community-wide poverty reduction strategy for Prince Edward County.
+This strategic approach will aim to reduce poverty using an Asset Based Community Development approach.

 Prince Edward Learning Centre Financial Empowerment Program Funding (Ongoing)